moka-stone/OOP/Lab1/README.md

 Lab 1
-Completed by Fiodar Kavalchuk, group 353504
+Completed by Makar Spetsyian, group 353504

 Functional requirements
 The program must be able to: